 \subsubsection{Feature Importance: Friction Matters Most}

 Table \ref{tab:gbr_importance} presents the relative influence of each feature in the model.
-The dominance of Gas Price (41\%) empirically confirms that physical arbitrage friction, rather than the sheer magnitude of the hack, is the binding constraint on liquidity substitution.
+The prominence of gas prices is consistent with the view that congestion may matter for redemption-state heterogeneity, although the ML exercise is not itself an identification result.